REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Experiments

+\paragraph{The challenges of expert merging.} Model merging has been widely adopted to facilitate \gls{llm} fine-tuning.
+Why does expert merging miss the mark?
+In addition to the loss of the router's input-dependent modulation of experts explored in \cref{sec:motivation}, we argue that the non-local nature of expert merging and high cardinality of expert clusters pose significant unresolved challenges.
 In \cref{fig:expert-dist}, we plot the mean relative L2-distance between experts clustered by \gls{hcsmoe} or \gls{msmoe} and compare with the distance between expert weights from the pretrained to \gls{ift} checkpoints.
 We find that the distance between clustered experts within the same layer greatly exceeds that of experts in the \gls{ift} checkpoint after fine-tuning. \citet{ito_analysis_2024} found that weight matching permutations improved alignment of parameters' singular vectors.
 Following their approach, we decompose expert weights with \gls{svd} and plot the singular-vector alignment in \cref{fig:expert-dist}.
 Even after applying weight matching permutations, the \gls{msmoe} expert clusters remain far apart both in weight space and singular-vector alignment.
 The relatively poorly aligned experts highlight the considerable challenge of coherently merging their parameters.

 When merging works well, it's more closely related to pruning than one might expect.
 In \cref{fig:singleton-clusters}, we depict the frequency of singleton clusters --- clusters containing a single expert --- for both \gls{hcsmoe} and \gls{msmoe}.
 A singleton cluster is directly analogous to an expert that remains after pruning.
 We find that \gls{hcsmoe} in particular has a high prevalence of singleton clusters, leaving important experts unadulterated and compressing the rest into a few \textit{mega}-clusters containing tens of experts.
 This is particularly true of the high granularity models which contain more experts per layer.
 We hypothesize that the cardinality of these mega-clusters poses a challenge for existing merging algorithms and test this intuition in \cref{fig:restricted-clusters}.
 Unfortunately, even modest restrictions of the maximum cluster size to 32 --- half the number of experts to compress --- results in large decreases in model quality on coding tasks.